 What is a Temporary Resident Permit?

-A temporary resident permit allows foreigners who are deemed inadmissible to Canada, to enter the country.
-As mentioned earlier, there are various reasons that you could be denied entry to Canada.
-As mentioned previously, one of these reasons is that you are seen as inadmissible to Canada.
+A temporary resident permit allows foreigners who are deemed inadmissible to Canada to enter the country.
+There are various reasons that you could be denied entry to Canada.
+One of these reasons is that you are seen as inadmissible to Canada.

 In order to enter Canada as a temporary resident, a border service officer will decide whether or not the benefits outweigh the risks linked to the person entering the country.

 Temporary residents can’t leave Canada and re-enter unless they have permission to do so.
 Family members traveling with temporary residents may also be seen as inadmissible to Canada and will therefore also have to apply for their own individual permits.